Chapmip/micropython-stm32-iol/README.md

 Inevitably, code written in Micropython will run considerably slower than C code.
 I only found this to be a problem, though, during one experiment with the SPI bus, in which Micropython code is unable to keep up with the high speed of the bus (up to 21 MHz).
 Even in this case, I was able to work around this limitation by re-writing the critical section of code using inline assembler code.

-My code examples inspired by the Udemy course can be found in my separate repository [here](https://github.com/Chapmip/micropython-stm32-examples).
+My code examples inspired by the Udemy course (but using the `iol.py` module and Micropython) can be found in my separate repository [here](https://github.com/Chapmip/micropython-stm32-examples).

 # Getting started